Free and cheap CAD

 Many years ago now I worked as a mechanical engineer, using SDRC IDEAS (briefly), Pro-ENGINEER (quite a bit) and AutoCAD (a lot on version 10 in the distant past, and briefly on 12).
 Now I'm a publisher and just using (mostly 3D) CAD as a hobby.
 So I developed an interest in (legal) CAD software which is cheap, or, even better, free!

-Update Dec 2011: I'm not using CAD myself at all at the moment, though that may eventually change (I'm starting to dabble in home-built CNC machines :-).
-But for now this page is maintained purely by reader-submitted updates - please email me (to peter atsignthingy eland dotty org diespammersdot uk) with your experiences of the software listed.
+Update Oct 2013: I'm not using CAD myself much at the moment, though that may eventually change (I'm starting to dabble in home-built CNC machines and slowly getting round to the telescope mount above...)
+But for now this increasingly out of date page is maintained purely by reader-submitted updates - please email me (to peter atsignthingy eland dotty org diespammersdot uk) with your experiences of the software listed.
 Please do also suggest new ones I've missed - I'll include them if they are free or cheap (a few hundred pounds/dollars/Euros) and useful for engineering CAD rather than just as 'visual effects' modelling.
 To keep this page useful I want stuff that is free or cheap long-term - not just free 30-day trials.
 I'll try to download and play with the ones suggested, but alas I may just not get round to it, so this page relies on your comments.
 Most recently added or updated stuff is at the top of the list.

 NOTE:.
 Please do not bother asking me to help you locate illegal copies of commercial CAD software.
 The whole point of this page is to help people who want to use CAD software legally - but want it cheap or free.
 There is plenty of good stuff listed here - use it!

 ALSO NOTE: There's also not much point in contacting me asking for a recommendation for your particular needs.
 All I know is written here.
 Just download some of the free ones and see if they work for you!